The Plan B for when you're not eligible for Plan A — the next best thing to reduce your risks

 - self employed occupations with very long hours who don't qualify for comprehensive insurance cover or

 - who want to minimise their out of pocket expenses in the event of a workplace accident occurring

-Whatever the reason, an Accident Only insurance policy can be the next best thing (when you don’t qualify for the best thing) and you can still protect yourself from the financial effects of an accidental death, disability or loss of income an accident can create.
+Whatever the reason, an Accident Only Insurance policy can be the next best thing (when you don’t qualify for the best thing) and you can still protect yourself from the financial effects of accidental death, disability or loss of income an accident can create.